Configuring Discovery Views for Primo VE

 Introduction

 Primo VE enables end users to perform searches, view online material, request materials, and view their account information.
-The Views List page (Configuration Menu > Discovery > Display Configuration > Configure Views) enables you to configure multiple views that can be based on institution, library, campus, and user group.
-Each view can have its own look-and-feel and settings (such as search profiles and services).
+The Views List page (Configuration Menu > Discovery > Display Configuration > Configure Views) enables you to configure multiple views based on institution, library, campus, and user group.
+Each view can have separate settings and look-and-feel (such as search profiles and services).

 In addition to creating a new view, the Views List page enables you to perform the following actions on each view in the list: